ethereum/go-ethereum/docs/_developers/Go-bindings-to-Ethereum-contracts.md

 The binding generator provides out of the box an RPC backend through which you can attach to an existing Ethereum node via IPC, HTTP or WebSockets.

-We'll use the foundation's token contract deployed on the testnet to demonstrate calling contract methods.
+We'll use the foundation's Unicorn token contract deployed on the testnet to demonstrate calling contract methods.
 It is deployed at the address `0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576`.